The United Nations faces uncertainty as Trump returns to US presidency

 In a veiled reference to Trump's victory at the U.N. climate conference in Azerbaijan, Guterres said the "clean energy revolution is here.
 No group, no business, no government can stop it."

-Allison Chatrchyan, director of the AI-Climate Institute at Cornell University, said global progress in addressing climate change “has been plodding along slowly” thanks to the Paris accord and the U.N. convention on climate change, but Trump’s election “will certainly create a sonic wave through the system.”
+Allison Chatrchyan, a climate change researcher at the AI-Climate Institute at Cornell University, said global progress in addressing climate change “has been plodding along slowly” thanks to the Paris accord and the U.N. convention on climate change, but Trump’s election “will certainly create a sonic wave through the system.”

-“It is highly likely that President Trump will again pull the United States out of the Paris agreement — yet under the rules of the treaty, this can only take effect after four years,” Chatrchyan, who was attending the COP29 climate summit, wrote in an email.
+“It is highly likely that President Trump will again pull the United States out of the Paris agreement,” though it could only take place after a year under the treaty’s rules, wrote Chatrchyan in an email.
 “United States leadership, which is sorely needed, will dissipate.”

 During COVID-19, when millions of people worldwide were getting sick and dying, Trump lambasted the World Health Organization and suspended funding.

-Note: This story was first published Nov.
-13, 2024.
-It was updated on Nov.
-15, 2024, to correct that Allison Chatrchyan is not attending the U.N. climate conference and that she is a climate change researcher at the AI-Climate Institute at Cornell University, not the director.
-The AP, quoting Chatrchyan, also wrongly identified how soon it would take effect if Trump decides to pull the U.S. out of the Paris climate accord.
-That could be one year, not four.